-3. The Higher Learning Commission ("HLC") of the North Central Association of Colleges and Schools is an independent body responsible for the accreditation of programs offered by Lakeland University.
+3. The Higher Learning Commission ("HLC") is an independent body responsible for the accreditation of programs offered by Lakeland University.
 HLC relies on constant contact with the College to ensure quality higher learning.
 Accredited institutions are required to submit progress reports, monitoring reports, contingency reports, and annual reports, as well as to participate in focus visits.
 Each year, HLC receives a number of complaints from students or other parties.
 When a complaint raises issues regarding an institution's ability to meet accreditation criteria, HLC will forward a copy of the complaint to the institution and request a formal response.
-Complaints may be filed with Higher Learning Commission at the following link: http://www.ncahlc.org/information-for-the-public/complaints.html.
+Complaints may be filed with Higher Learning Commission at the following link: Complaints.

 4. A variety of other State agencies or State Boards, which are involved in the evaluation and approval of institutional programs, or in the granting of professional certification or licensure, may also be contacted.
 These agencies include, but may not be limited to, the following: